day8/re-frame-template/README.md

 * [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html)
 * [cljs-devtools](https://github.com/binaryage/cljs-devtools)

-To create an application with the base template, use this commandline:
+To create an application with just the base template, use this commandline:
 ```
 lein new re-frame <project-name>
 ```
-where you might, for example, substitute `my-early-masterpiece` for the `<project-name>` bit or, perhaps, `killer-app` or `yeah`.
+where you might, for example, substitute `my-killer-app`  for the `<project-name>` bit or, perhaps, `an-early-masterpiece`.

 > **Troubleshooting note:** for `<project-name>` don't use `cljs`.
 That name will confuse the compiler (long story) and you will later see errors like `cljs.core.init is not a function`.

 ## Extras

-The optional profiles include:
+The optional extras (aka profiles) include:

 * CSS
   * [garden](https://github.com/noprompt/garden) (`+garden`)